2017 KC Invitational

 Inclement Weather/Unplayable Field Conditions.
 In the event of inclement weather, the Tournament Committee reserves the right to modify all tournament rules in order to safely and fairly end the tournament successfully.
 Games may be shortened or eliminated in case of inclement weather or unplayable field conditions.
 Coaches are asked to be patient and remain flexible - changing the format of the tournament is a major undertaking.
 In the event that semi-final and/or final games are canceled, the division winner will be determined in accordance with the tiebreaker rule, points 1-4.
 If still tied, co-champions will be declared.

-The referee and/or Tournament staff have the authority to temporarily suspend play due to unsafe weather conditions.
+The referee and/or Tournament staff may temporarily suspend play due to unsafe weather conditions.
 Teams should remain (safely in cars or under shelter) in the vicinity until game resumption.
-If lightning is sighted, the referee will immediately suspend play and clear the field.
+If lightning alerts are issued, the referee will immediately suspend play and clear the field.
 Play will resume once it is deemed to be safe to do so.

 SPECIAL UNDER-10 AND YOUNGER RULES

-The maximum number of players on the field at any one time shall be six (6) or eight (8), one of who shall be a goalkeeper.
-Minimum number of players on the field is four (4) or five (5), one of whom shall be a goalkeeper.
+3. The maximum number of players on the field at any one time shall be seven (7), one of who shall be a goalkeeper.
+Minimum number of players on the field is four (4), one of whom shall be a goalkeeper.

-Offside rules will be enforced.
-FIFA laws of the game will be applied.
+4. FIFA laws of the game will be applied, including the enforcements of offside.

 5. Intentional heading of the ball is not allowed.
 An indirect free kick will be awarded from the point of the infraction.
 If the deliberate header occurs within the goal area, the indirect free kick should be taken on the goal line parallel to the goal line at the nearest point to where the infringement occurred.